Showing posts with label Small Business Accounting. Show all posts

 You look at your salary, pay the bills, and decide where else to spend your money.
 You also look at your pantry and take inventory of canned goods and other products before grocery shopping.

-Two accounting statements, the balance sheet and the income statement, are valuable to understand and practice for business and home.
+Two accounting statements, the balance sheet and the income statement, are valuable to understand and practice for business and personal use.
 These statements can help you know where your money is going and how to best use what you have.

 In the simplest terms, income statements represent the incoming and the outgoing.
 The incoming are your paychecks, customer payments, or dividend and interest income.
 The outgoing is what it costs you to maintain your home or business: the gas, the electricity, the groceries, and the supplies used to make the product you sell or use in the service you sell.
 When the incoming is less than the outgoing, you are "in the red."
 This means you are not making a profit and have a negative net worth.